Etsy is an online marketplace where people can buy and sell all kinds of handmade goods, vintage items, and art supplies.

 The Raghaus product line includes irreverent beverage coasters, fun comment cards, rad stash boxes and the latest addition to my portfolio are motivational candles.

-Paul Kaster (from Kansas City, Missouri, USA) started Crooked Branch Studio almost 7 years ago.
+Paul Kaster (from Kansas City, Missouri, USA) started Crooked Branch Studio about 7 years ago.

 Hi guys!
 My name is Paul Kaster and I’m the owner of Crooked Branch Studio.
 I started the business in 2016 making handcrafted wooden bow ties, but I’ve since expanded to carbon fiber bow ties under the sub-brand Carbon Cravat.